Liberty Bell

-Although no immediate announcement was made of the Second Continental Congress's vote for independence—and so the bell could not have rung on July 4, 1776, related to that vote—bells were rung on July 8 to mark the reading of the United States Declaration of Independence.
-While there is no contemporary account of the Liberty Bell ringing, most historians believe it was one of the bells rung.
-After American independence was secured, the bell fell into relative obscurity until, in the 1830s, the bell was adopted as a symbol by abolitionist societies, who dubbed it the "Liberty Bell".

-The bell acquired its distinctive large crack sometime in the early 19th century—a widespread story claims it cracked while ringing after the death of Chief Justice John Marshall in 1835.
-The bell became famous after an 1847 short story claimed that an aged bellringer rang it on July 4, 1776, upon hearing of the Second Continental Congress's vote for independence.
-Although the bell did not ring for independence on that July 4, the tale was widely accepted as fact, even by some historians.
-Beginning in 1885, the city of Philadelphia, which owns the bell, allowed it to be transported to various expositions and patriotic gatherings.
-The bell attracted huge crowds wherever it went, additional cracking occurred, and pieces were chipped away by souvenir hunters.
-The last such journey occurred in 1915, after which the city refused further requests.
+After American independence was secured, it fell into relative obscurity for some years.
+In the 1830s, the bell was adopted as a symbol by abolitionist societies, who dubbed it the "Liberty Bell".
+It acquired its distinctive large crack sometime in the first half of the 19th century—a widespread story claims it cracked while ringing after the death of Chief Justice John Marshall in 1835.
+In the late 19th and early 20th century, it was several times sent on journeys to large exposition, and was further damaged by souvenir hunters.

 After World War II, Philadelphia allowed the National Park Service to take custody of the bell, while retaining ownership.
 The bell was used as a symbol of freedom during the Cold War and was a popular site for protests in the 1960s.
-It was moved from its longtime home in Independence Hall to a nearby glass pavilion on Independence Mall in 1976, and then to the larger Liberty Bell Center adjacent to the pavilion in 2003.
+It was moved from its longtime home in Independence Hall to a nearby glass pavilion on Independence National Historical Park in 1976, and then to the larger Liberty Bell Center adjacent to the pavilion in 2003.
 The bell has been featured on coins and stamps, and its name and image have been widely used by corporations.

+History

 Founding (1751–1753)

-Philadelphia's city bell had been used to alert the public to proclamations or civic danger since the city's 1682 founding.
-The original bell hung from a tree behind the Pennsylvania State House (now known as Independence Hall) and was said to have been brought to the city by its founder, William Penn.
+Philadelphia's city bell was used to alert the public to proclamations or civic danger since the city's 1682 founding.
+The original bell hung from a tree behind the Pennsylvania State House, now known as Independence Hall, was brought to the city by its founder, William Penn.
 In 1751, with a bell tower being built in the Pennsylvania State House, civic authorities sought a bell of better quality that could be heard at a greater distance in the rapidly expanding city.
 Isaac Norris, speaker of the Pennsylvania Provincial Assembly, gave orders to the colony's London agent, Robert Charles, to obtain a "good Bell of about two thousands pound weight".